ng-packagr/ng-packagr/README.md

 The `jsx` flag will accept what the corresponding `tsconfig` accepts, more information [in the TypeScript Handbook chaper on JSX](https://www.typescriptlang.org/docs/handbook/jsx.html).

-Note: Don't forget to include `react` and `react-dom` in your `externals` so that you're not bundling those dependencies!
+Note: Don't forget to include `react` and `react-dom` in your `umdModuleIds` so that you're not bundling those dependencies!

 ## Further documentation